What cultural faux pas should I try to avoid making in Puerto Penasco?

 We asked people in Puerto Penasco if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "First time purchasing toilet paper, I was with a bilingual girlfriend, She couldn't believe her ears.
 I asked where it was, Now I know it's "Papel para baƱo" or "papel hygenico", but I originally asked where I could find "papel por culo" (paper for the butt (hole)) my friend freaked out.
-To this day I am never afraid to try Spanish, plenty of people will correct my errors, I'm OK with that, it's how we learn," wrote a member who made the move to Puerto Penasco, Mexico.
+To this day I am never afraid to try Spanish, plenty of people will correct my errors, I'm OK with that, it's how we learn," said a member in Puerto Penasco, Mexico.

 Other Questions: